1jour1vin

 About the wine:

-A blend of Grenache and Mourvèdre from clay soils, this wine opens with a discreet but captivating nose of red cherry, sweet licorice and mocha.
-The palate is spicy and fruity, with vibrant acidity cutting through a firm stony minerality that adds both depth and structure.
-With aeration, a laser-like concentration emerges, revealing the wine's true clarity.
-A final touch of mocha tops it all off.
-Drink now or cellar until 2030.
+A blend of Grenache and Mourvèdre grown on clay soils, this wine opens with a subtle yet captivating nose of red cherry, sweet licorice, and mocha.
+The palate is spicy and fruity, with vibrant acidity cutting through a firm, stony minerality that adds both depth and structure.
+With aeration, a laser-like concentration emerges, revealing the wine’s true clarity.
+A final touch of mocha rounds it all off.
+Enjoy now or cell until 2030.

 Jancis Robinson